kirath2205/CZ3002---Pied-Piper/frontend/README.md

 ├── .next       # Build files
 ├── __tests__   # All unit and integration tests
 ├── components  # All non-page React components
-├── pages       # All page components from Next.js
-├── interfaces  # All type declarations except for component props ├── utils       # Any util functions
+├── pages       # All page components from Next.js, connections to backend under "pages/api" folder ├── interfaces  # All type declarations except for component props ├── utils       # Any util functions
-├── public      # All public assets (SVG or favicons) ├── services    # Any code that interacts with API/backend ├── styles      # CSS files (shouldn't need in this project) ├── LICENSE
+├── public      # All public assets (SVG or favicons) ├── styles      # CSS files (shouldn't need in this project) ├── LICENSE
 └── README.md